DanErben/PortolioProjects/README.md

 --------NASHVILLE HOUSING DATA CLEANING
 This project involves cleaning housing data in SQL.
-The overall goal was to make this dataset more intutive to read and easier to query.
+The overall goal is to make this dataset more intutive to read and easier to query.
 Techiques used include substrings, case statements, and CTE.